olumideadekunle/DeepMind_Experiment_With_N_Gram_Models/README.md

 Usage
 Installation
 References

-Introduction
+## Introduction
 N-gram models are foundational in natural language processing (NLP) for estimating the probability of word sequences.
 This lab focused on building such models to predict the next token in a sequence, a core task in text generation.
 The primary objective was to gain a practical understanding of how n-grams capture language patterns and to identify the challenges associated with them.

-Methodology
+## Methodology
 Dataset: We utilized the Africa Galore dataset, a collection of synthetically generated paragraphs focusing on African culture, history, and geography.
 Tokenization: Text was tokenized into word-like units using a simple space tokenizer.
 N-gram Counting: Functions were developed to extract and count n-grams (unigrams, bigrams, trigrams) from the tokenized dataset.
-Probability Estimation: Conditional probabilities

- were calculated based on these n-gram counts.
+Probability Estimation: Conditional probabilities were calculated based on these n-gram counts.

-Text Generation: An iterative process was implemented to generate new text by sampling the next token based on the estimated probabilities, given a preceding context.
+## Text Generation: An iterative process was implemented to generate new text by sampling the next token based on the estimated probabilities, given a preceding context.
 Key Findings
 N-gram Generation and Counting: Successfully implemented functions to generate and count n-grams of varying lengths.
 Significant Data Sparsity: A high degree of data sparsity was observed, with 99.95% of possible bigrams and 99.98% of possible trigrams having zero occurrences in the dataset.
 This highlights a fundamental challenge for n-gram models.
 Model Construction: Successfully built and tested n-gram language models that convert counts into conditional probabilities.

-Model Comparison (Bigram vs. Trigram)
+## Model Comparison (Bigram vs. Trigram)
 Feature	Bigram Model	Trigram Model
-Coherence & Grammatical Correctness	Tended to produce less coherent and grammatically awkward continuations.
+Coherence & Grammatical Correctness	tended to produce less coherent and grammatically awkward continuations.
 Generally produced more sensible and grammatically correct continuations due to considering a larger context (two preceding words).
 Example: "Jide was hungry so she went looking for a cup of Kenyan chai, rich and peanut-infused, or spicy" (more coherent) vs. "Jide was hungry so she went looking for the day in the bread are cooked with warm temperatures" (less coherent).
 Data Sparsity	Lower sparsity (99.95% zero counts).
-Higher sparsity (99.98% zero counts), making it more prone to failing to find continuations for unseen contexts.
+Higher sparsity (99.98% zero counts) makes it more prone to failing to find continuations for unseen contexts.
-Failure Rate	Less prone to failing to find continuations.
+Failure Rate	is less prone to failing to find continuations.
 More prone to failing (e.g., KeyError for unseen contexts like trigram_model['Their name']).
 Data Sparsity Visualization
 import matplotlib.pyplot as plt